Mock Trials and Focus Groups

 Additionally, not only can you determine what arguments you anticipate your opponent making that will hurt your case, you can also determine how to minimize or deflect their arguments through focus groups.

-For these reasons, it is imperative to hire a veteran medical malpractice litigator and experienced trial lawyer who has been involved in medical negligence cases for years to help guide you through your case.
+It is imperative to hire a veteran medical malpractice litigator and experienced trial lawyer who has been involved in medical negligence cases for years to help guide you through your case.